Tidal effects based on GUP-induced effective metric: Geodesic deviation equations of Schwarzschild black hole with effective metric

-In Fig. 5, we have drawn the radial components of the geodesic deviation by comparing the case of not having GUP parameter to that of having a GUP parameter for both $\frac{d\eta^{\hat{1}}(b)}{d\tau}=0$ and $\frac{d\eta^{\hat{1}}(b)}{d\tau}\neq 0$ initial velocities.
+In Fig. 5, we have drawn the radial components of the geodesic deviation by comparing the case of not having GUP parameter to that of having a GUP parameter for both $\frac{\rm{d}\eta^{\hat{1}}(b)}{\rm{d}\tau}=0$ and $\frac{\rm{d}\eta^{\hat{1}}(b)}{\rm{d}\tau}\neq 0$ initial velocities.
 From the figure, one can see that the radial separation vectors of a falling object in the GUP-modified Schwarzschild black hole start with the same initial values as the original Schwarzschild black hole, and then it gets stretched steeper than the original Schwarzschild case as it approaches the singularities.
 This results in much greater separation effects.
 Note that comparing Fig. 5(a) with Fig. 5(b), the latter shows a much steeper slope in the range of $0<r<10$ than the former.
 In Fig. 6, we have also drawn the radial components of the geodesic deviation by varying the mass parameter $M$ in the Schwarzschild black hole modified by the effective metric.
 Here, one can find that the bigger the black hole mass is, the greater the geodesic separation is near the singularity.
+Moreover, for comparison, we have drawn the radial components of geodesic deviation for the Planck mass comparable scales $M$ in Fig. 6(a) and for some larger $M$ in Fig. 6(b), which shows that the latter sharply increases compared to the former as it approaches the singularity.